How to Configure a Static IP Address on Ubuntu [20 Easy Steps]

 TL;DR

-To configure a static IP address on Ubuntu, you can follow these steps:
+To set static IP Ubuntu, you can follow these steps:

 1. View your current IP address using ifconfig and check its details like subnet mask and gateway.